TFAGaming/DiscordJS-V14-Bot-Template/README.md

 [Learn more...](https://discord.com/developers/docs/interactions/application-commands#registering-a-command)

+### 2. I'm unable to view any application commands, no errors in console?
+This is a common problem for developers, to fix this issue, restart the Discord app or go in a different text channel.

-### Is MongoDB required?
+### 3. Is MongoDB required?
 No, MongoDB is not required.
 There is an option to disable it in `config.js` so you will avoid errors from the commands that requires the database, such as `?prefix`.
-If you want to use the database, [visit MongoDB website](https://www.mongodb.com/).
+If you want to use the database, visit [MongoDB website](https://www.mongodb.com/).

 ## Contributors
 Thank you to all the people who contributed to **DiscordJS-V14-Bot-Template**!